dopoto/TheMenu/README.md

 - Open the TheMenu.sln solution
 - Press F5 to run the backend
 - Run `npm serve` to run the frontend

+TODO
+ Run this in the root of the project: dotnet run --project APIClientGenerator http://localhost:5063/swagger/v1/swagger.json FrontEnd/api/generated-models.ts TypeScript